DanielSant0s/AthenaEnv/README.md

 ## About AthenaEnv

-AthenaEnv is a project that seeks to facilitate and at the same time brings a complete kit for users to create homebrew software for PlayStation 2 using the JavaScript language.
-It has dozens of built-in functions, both for creating games and apps.
-The main advantage over using AthenaEnv project instead of the pure PS2SDK is above all the practicality, you will use one of the simplest possible languages to create what you have in mind, besides not having to compile, just script and test, fast and simple.
+AthenaEnv is a complete JavaScript Runtime Environment for the PlayStation 2.
+It has dozens of built-in exclusive libraries made for the project, such as a MMI instruction accelerated 2D renderer, asynchronous texture manager system and a advanced 3D renderer powered by VU1 and VU0.
+It let's you to almost instantly write modern code on PS2 powered by performant libraries and a fine-tuned interpreter for it.

 ### Modules:
 * System: Files, folders and system stuff.